New from Corevident

 Audit exposure Evidence is incomplete or reconstructed after the fact.
 The record does not hold up under regulatory scrutiny.

 These are not tool failures.
 They are operating model failures.
+With agentic AI at scale, the faster you resolve the operating model gap, the faster outcomes compound.

 The Response